diofant/diofant/docs/modules/vector/fields.rst

 Therefore, to generate the expression for the aforementioned electric potential field :math:`2{x}^{2}y`, you would have to do

-  >>> from sympy.vector import CoordSysCartesian
+  >>> from diofant.vector import CoordSysCartesian
   >>> R = CoordSysCartesian('R')
   >>> electric_potential = 2*R.x**2*R.y
   >>> electric_potential
   2*R.x**2*R.y

-It is to be noted that ``BaseScalar`` instances can be used just like any other SymPy ``Symbol``, except that they store the information about the coordinate system and axis they correspond to.
+It is to be noted that ``BaseScalar`` instances can be used just like any other Diofant ``Symbol``, except that they store the information about the coordinate system and axis they correspond to.

-Scalar fields can be treated just as any other SymPy expression, for any math/calculus functionality.
+Scalar fields can be treated just as any other Diofant expression, for any math/calculus functionality.
 Hence, to differentiate the above electric potential with respect to :math:`x` (i.e. ``R.x``), you would use the ``diff`` method.

-  >>> from sympy.vector import CoordSysCartesian
+  >>> from diofant.vector import CoordSysCartesian
   >>> R = CoordSysCartesian('R')
   >>> electric_potential = 2*R.x**2*R.y
-  >>> from sympy import diff
+  >>> from diofant import diff
   >>> diff(electric_potential, R.x)
   4*R.x*R.y